Category Archives: Igalia

 Now, once the operation finishes a new confirmation dialog will ask if we want to reboot the Steam Deck, but here we have to choose “Cancel”.
 We cannot use the new image yet because it would try to boot into Gaming Mode, which won’t work, so we need to change the default desktop session.

-SteamOS comes with a helper script that allows us to enter a chroot after automatically mounting all SteamOS partitions, so let’s open a Konsole and make the Plasma session the default one in both partition sets:
+SteamOS comes with a helper script that allows us to enter a chroot after automatically mounting all SteamOS partitions, so let’s open a Konsole and make the Plasma session the default one in both partition sets(*):

-$ sudo steamos-chroot --disk /dev/nvme0n1 --partset A
+$ sudo steamos-chroot --disk nvme0n1 --partset A --no-overlay

 # steamos-readonly disable